patr-lew/Wycena3000/README.md

 Please do give a moment for the app to start up, __Heroku builds the app every time it's being accessed__ and deconstructs it after half hour of idle.

+## Pre-build configuration - PostgreSQL
+Enter application.properties and fill `spring.datasource.username=` and `spring.datasource.password=` with your PostgreSQL credentials.
+In your PostgreSQL create also database named "wycena3000".

 ## Build
 Building requires Java Runtime Environment (at least version 11) and Maven installed.
 Once you downloaded the source code, go to the directory containing it (in the example it's "/home/username/Downloads/wycena3000") and use Maven to compile the code.
 ```